diladele/squid-windows/README.md

 squid3-windows
 ==============

-Squid Proxy built for Microsoft Windows
+Squid Proxy built using CygWin for Microsoft Windows with easy to use MSI Windows Installer.